- By David B. Gosselin

 Sonnet 116 is too often read without regard for what came before it, or what comes after it with the “dark lady” sonnets.
 While there are some who would insist that it doesn’t matter, and that one should just enjoy the sonnet alone, without having to know all the auxiliary circumstances and meanings, in this case, with the advent of some relatively new scholarship that potentially brings to light the identity of the dark lady Shakespeare was writing about, we have the possibility of accounting for the ambiguity above.
 It presents a case for a real biting irony.

-Hildegard Hammerschmidt-Hummel, a German Shakespeare scholar, who has been known for an exceptionally scrupulous rigor in her scholarly work, bringing together elements of literary scholarship, iconography, forensic sciences, along with the use of botanical and medical expertise, put forward the hypothesis that this dark lady is none other than Elizabeth Vernon, the wife of Henry Wriothesley, the Earl of Southampton.
+Hildegard Hammerschmidt-Hummel, a German Shakespeare scholar, known for her exceptionally scrupulous rigor in bringing together elements of literary scholarship, iconography, forensic sciences, along with the use of botanical and medical expertise, put forward the hypothesis that this dark lady is none other than Elizabeth Vernon, the wife of Henry Wriothesley, the Earl of Southampton.
 Only ten weeks after they were married, Elizabeth gave birth to a girl.

 Hammerschmidt-Hummel goes through some rather compelling evidence, using portraits from that time, including a famous one known as “The Persian Lady,” along with a previously lost sonnet (which she claims is the last and final sonnet in Shakespeare’s series) and inscriptions from the portrait.
 In terms of the all the possible people Shakespeare might have been addressing (including Shakespeare’s connection to the Earl of Southampton), she concludes that this child was most likely Shakespeare’s son.
 It would also explain certain intrigues around that time.

 It is not our purpose to try and convince people of these findings.
 That being said, availing ourselves of such a hypothesis in order to situate the context of this later series and account for the irony at the beginning of sonnet 116, proves to be surprisingly useful.
-It becomes helpful in aiding one picture the possibilities and scenarios which speak to the kinds of sub-narratives Shakespeare explicitly refers to throughout many of the sonnets in the series.
+It becomes helpful in aiding one to imagine the possibilities and scenarios which speak to the kinds of sub-narratives Shakespeare explicitly refers to throughout the sonnet series.
 Moreover, it also gives meaning to the two opening lines, which we’re otherwise forced to believe are just some superfluous rhetorical device which otherwise have nothing to do with the content of the sonnet.
-In the case the hypothesis is relatively correct, then sonnet 116 becomes a formidable example of that biting irony which is so characteristic of the bard.
+Were the hypothesis is relatively correct, then sonnet 116 becomes a formidable example of the biting irony so characteristic of the bard.

 We recommend the reader at least give the sonnet a genuine reading aloud and try to play around with the different possibilities involved in its recitation.
 In this light, it becomes interesting to follow this sonnet up with 117: